niphadkarneha/SummerCamp/README.md

 This course was specifically designed for High School seniors in order to promote STEM.
 The students had little to no programming experience, this course would teach them the basics of Python, R, Machine Learning, and Data Science.
 The course was free for students and it was funded by the Virginia Space Grant Consortium.
 The link to the webpage can be found [here](https://sites.wp.odu.edu/dscamp/).

-Last day of Summer camp, 2018.
 ![LastDay](./CS_001.jpg)
+Figure: Last day of Summer Camp, 2018.